zaphosting/docs/docs/scp5k-troubleshooting-common-issues.md

 ---
 id: scp5k-troubleshooting-common-issues
 title: "SCP: 5K: Common issues"
-description: "Information on how to resolve common issues on a SCP: 5K server from ZAP-Hosting - ZAP-Hosting.com documentation"
+description: "Information on how to resolve common issues on a SCP: 5K server from ZAP-Hosting"
 sidebar_label: Common issues
 services:
   - gameserver-scp5k